victorwu/graykale/README.md

 ## How much is GrayKale?

 GrayKale is completely free.
-We only ask to you to share this if you have found it useful.
+I only ask for you to share this if you have found it useful.